 Diagnosis of Orbital Lymphangioma

 Lymphangioma usually presents as a sudden painful bulging of the affected eye, with or without history of facial trauma or that the tumour or proptosis started right after an upper respiratory tract infection.
 Examination of anterior segment of the eye reveals bluish discoloration of blood vessels within the skin of the eye lid.
-The blood vessels can often extend underneath the conjunctiva, called lymphangiectasias. cases might possibly be associated with corneal exposure, ulceration and optic nerve damage.
+The blood vessels can frequently extend underneath the conjunctiva, called lymphangiectasias.
+Substantial cases could be associated with corneal exposure, ulceration and optic nerve damage.

 Ultrasound is the initially line of investigation for any patient with a typical history of pain with proptosis.
 To establish the diagnosis of lymphangioma, computed tomography (CT) or Magnetic Resonance Imaging (MRI) can be done, which can also demonstrate extra-orbital extensions.